saucelabs-training/demo-java/README.md

 >This code is presented as an example only, since your tests and testing environments may require specialized scripting.
 This information should be taken only as an
 >illustration of how one would set up tests with Sauce Labs, and any modifications outside of the individual test cases will not be supported.
 For questions regarding Sauce Labs integration, please see
->our documentation at https://wiki.saucelabs.com/.
+>our [documentation](https://wiki.saucelabs.com/).
 To request a personalized framework please contact the Sauce Labs professional services team.

 ### Environment Setup